ShraddhaGupte97/voice-to-search/README.md

-# 🎙️ Voice Search System
+# 🎙️ Voice to Search System

 A voice-powered search application for content recommendation that combines natural language processing, semantic search, and voice recognition to help users find their perfect movie or TV show.